alen-kuriakose/profanity-check/examples/postman_collection_guide.md

-# iGOT Video Analysis API - Postman Collection Guide
+# Video Analysis API - Postman Collection Guide

-This guide explains how to import and use the Postman collection for testing the iGOT Video Analysis API.
+This guide explains how to import and use the Postman collection for testing the Video Analysis API.

 ## Importing the Collection